International Student Services

 - Getting to know other international students before classes start.

-- Getting familiar with campus, registering for classes, and feeling comfortable in your new room a few days before other students arrive.
+- Becoming familiar with the campus, registering for classes, and getting comfortable in your new room a few days before other students arrive.

 - Meeting the people who will help you while you're here.
-From Student Accounts to our onsite nurse, you'll see the people who are here to make your time at St. Ambrose a success.
+From Student Accounts to our on-site nurse, you'll get a chance to talk to the people who will make your time at St. Ambrose a success.

 After you are accepted to St. Ambrose, obtaining your visa is the first step in preparing to come here.
 Follow the steps below, and you'll be well on your way to success!

 - St. Ambrose will prepare your Form I-20 (for F-1 visa applicants) or DS-2019 (for J-1 visa applicants) and send this to you by courier.

 - In the meantime, prepare by learning about the forms and details required in the F-1/I-20 and J-1/DS-2019 visa processes.

 - After you receive the I-20 or DS-2019, pay the SEVIS/I-901 fee.

 - Visit the website of your local US Consulate to make a visa interview appointment.

 - Take the I-20 or DS-2019 with the supporting documents (proof of English, transcripts, proof of funding sources) to the visa interview.
 Be prepared to discuss your educational goals and academic plan of study.